 After a morning of roadblocks in WordPress, I am ready for a time-out.
 A cloud of fog enters logical thought and emotions of frustration encompass me.
 A Yoga break with legs up the wall for 10 minutes and an e-mail to a Digital Therapist provides the treatment necessary to accomplish my intention.
 Once the task is complete, I am in a good position to do what I love and that is to teach Yoga!

-COVID is the catalyst for transition to virtual Yoga classes for me.
+COVID was the catalyst to transition into virtual Yoga classes for me.
 It is a challenge to both clients and instructors to integrate Yoga with technology unless you are competent in using social media and computer technology.
-It is not easy to find the right Digital Therapist to partner with you so I am sharing my found treasures with you.
+It is not easy to find the right Digital Therapist to partner with you, so I am sharing my resources.

 Additionally, the affordable ClassFit.com software program provides instructors with options to bundle classes.
 It is a feature that is easy for my clients to use.
 Tutorial videos are available on a variety of topics and tech support via e-mail provides timely feedback.

-Yoga Studios are closing at alarming rates.
-The change over to virtual is inevitable.
-I think about the evidence-based quote by Charles Darwin:
+Yoga Studios are closing at alarming rates, making the change to virtual inevitable.
+I think about Charles Darwin’s evidence-based observation: